aayush4515/mobile-app-dev-course/README.md

 - Project 5: Habit Tracker <br />
 A simple Habit Tracker App made using .NET MAUI, XAML and C#.
 Concepts learned: Preferences, Switches, Classes, JsonSerializer, Grid.
 Row and Column Definitions

+- Project 6: Grocery To-Do List <br />
+A simple To-Do list app that allows user to add and delete grocery items visually.

 (More projects will be added as the course progresses.)

 ---